runely/calendar-homey/README.txt

 3. Tick the checkbox for "Public calendar"
 4. Copy the link
 5. Paste the calendar link in the Homey app settings
-    a.
-It must be the original link (Apple Calendar has case sensitive urls)
+    1. It must be the original link (Apple Calendar has case-sensitive urls)

 Add device IcalCalendar